Series of sculptures & digital animations

 “Here, We, Go”, Mansion of the Future, Lincoln (UK), 2019; “Biennale Internationale du Design”, Cité du design, Saint-Étienne (FR), 2017; “Plunc Festival”, Ginjal Terrasse, Almada (PT), 2016

 Dimensions: ‘Arnova 10b clouds pushing actuator’: h.127 x w.70 x d.96 cm; ‘Lenovo K3 grass spinning cable’: h.119 x w.52 x d.114 cm; ‘iPhone 6 water rotating arm’: h.136 x w.65 x d.81 cm

 Materials: ABS prints, powder coated steel, chromed aluminium, coated aluminium, acrylic, polyethylene, galvanised wire rope, polyurethane foam, faux leather, MDF, vinyl, rubber, arduinos, DC & stepper motors, smartphones & tablet

-Halfway between gymnastic equipment and hobbyist furniture, Artificial Mesmerism is a collection of three objects that subvert mobile electronic devices in order to offer mesmeric experiences of nature from the comfort of the living room.
-Each object invites its user to rest in front of a moving smartphone or tablet which displays computer generated images of nature.
-The motion of these natural elements correspond to the device’s physical movement, stimulating an out-of-body experience.
-In the absence of body movement, mobility is simulated through motion sickness, initiated by a mismatch between vision and bodily sensation.
-By using virtuality as a substitute to physical mobility, these objects seek for alternative relationships with nature at an age where escapism has become a digital experience.
+Halfway between gymnastic equipment and hobbyist furniture, Artificial Mesmerism is a collection of three objects that subversively incorporate mobile electronic devices in order to create mesmeric experiences from the comfort of one’s living room.
+Each object invites the user to rest in front of a moving smartphone or tablet which displays computer generated images of natural elements.
+The motion of these images corresponds to the device’s physical movement, stimulating an out-of-body experience through the dissonance between vision and bodily sensation.
+The work uses virtuality as a substitute for physical mobility: the objects conveying alternative relationships with natural environments at a point in history where escapism has become a widely digital experience.